 '''

 OsmoBTS> enable

 OsmoBTS# configure terminal

 OsmoBTS(config)# bts 0

-OsmoBTS(bts)# trx 0

-OsmoBTS(trx)# gsmtap-sapi sdcch
+OsmoBTS(bts)# gsmtap-sapi sdcch

-OsmoBTS(trx)# write •
+OsmoBTS(trx)# write

 '''

 • the write command will make the configuration persistent in the configuration file.
 This is not required if you wish to enable GSMTAP only in the current session of OsmoBTS.